“Videte, vigilate, et orate.”

 Alio vero tempore, licet silentii non habeatur observatio tanta, diligentius tamen a multiloquio caveatur, quoniam sicut scriptum est—et non minus experientia docet—In multiloquio peccatum non deerit, et qui inconsideratus est ad loquendum sentiet mala; item, qui multis verbis utitur, laedit animam suam; et Dominus in Evangelio: De omni verbo otioso quod locuti fuerint homines, reddent rationem de eo in die iudicii.
 Faciat ergo unusquisque stateram verbis suis, et frenos rectos ori suo, ne forte labatur et cadat in lingua, et insanabilis sit casus eius ad mortem, custodiens cum Propheta vias suas, ut non delinquat in lingua sua et silentium, in quo cultus iustitiae est, diligenter et caute studeat observare.

-At other times, although the observance of silence is not to be kept as much, yet let loquaciousness be more diligently avoided, for it is written–and experience teaches no less–In loquaciousness sin will not be lacking, and him who is thoughtless towards speaking will experience evils; similarly: The man who uses many words, injures his soul; and the Lord in the Gospel: Concerning every idle word which men will have uttered, they will render an account for it on the day of judgment.
-Let each one make a balance for his words and proper restraints for his mouth, lest perhaps in speech he slip and fall, and his fall be incurable unto death, guarding with the Prophet his ways, so that he may not fail by speech, and study diligently and carefully to observe silence, in which is the cultivation of justice.
+At other times, although the observance of silence is not to be kept as much, yet let loquaciousness be more diligently avoided, for it is written–and experience teaches no less–In loquaciousness sin will not be lacking, and he who is thoughtless towards speaking will experience evils; similarly: The man who uses many words, injures his soul; and the Lord in the Gospel: Concerning every idle word which men will have uttered, they will render an account for it on the day of judgment.
+Let each one therefore make a balance for his words and proper restraints for his mouth, lest perhaps in speech he slip and fall, and his fall be incurable unto death, guarding with the Prophet his ways, so that he may not fail by his speech, and may study diligently and carefully to observe silence, in which is the cultivation of justice.

 Tu autem, frater B., et quicumque post te institutus fuerit Prior, illud semper habeatis in mente, et servetis in opere, quod Dominus ait in Evangelio: Quicumque voluerit inter vos major fieri, erit minister vester, et quicumque voluerit inter vos primus esse, erit vester servus.

-Moreover, you, brother B., and whoever after you may be established as Prior, are always to have in mind and keep in works what our Lord said in the Gospel: Whoever among you wills to be greater, will be your minister, and whoever among you wills to be first, will be your servant.
+Moreover, you, brother B., and whoever after you may be established as Prior, are always to have in mind and keep in works what our Lord said in the Gospel: Whoever among you wills to become greater, will be your minister, and whoever among you wills to be first, will be your servant.

 Vos quoque, caeteri fratres, Priorem vestrum honorate humiliter, Christum potius cogitantes quam ipsum, qui posuit illum super capita vestra, et Ecclesiarum praepositis ait: Qui vos audit, me audit, qui vos spernit, me spernit; ut non veniatis in iudicium de contemptu, sed de obedientia mereamini aeternae vitae mercedem.